Vinod Sukumaran: Personal life

 Vinod Sukumaran was born on 20 January at Palakkad district of Kerala, as the youngest son of K. Sukumaran and M. Karthiyani.
 After completing his degree (BTA) in Theatre Arts from the School of Drama and Fine Arts, Thrissur, Calicut University, in 1989, he joined the Film and Television Institute of India, Pune in 1992, where he earned his diploma in Film Editing.
 His first independent work as an editor was the FTII diploma film Veg or Non-Veg (1993), directed by Gurpal Singh.

 Career

-Sukumaran was assistant editor from 1995–1999 for Renu Saluja.
+Sukumaran was assistant editor from 1995 to 1999 for Renu Saluja.
 His first film, Diary of a Housewife, won the National Award in 2002 for the Best first film of a Director in non-fiction category.

 He has achieved Mathrubhumi film award as best film editor for AKALE, a Malayalam feature film directed by Shyamaprasad in 2005 and best film editor award for the same film in the same year from Kerala state Film Critic Association.

 Sukumaran has chaired or participated on judging panels of multiple film festivals and award shows, including Kerala State Film Award.
 His first feature film was HARAM the Malayalam film acted by the Fahad Fasil and Radhika Apte in lead roles.